Milley war-scare calls to Chinese general questioned

 The former officials questioned claims of such reporting.
 They said the president and his aides would have been alerted as a top priority if intelligence agencies had gathered information about a potential conflict with China.

-Comments by the former senior officials and their advisers call into question the credibility of Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, who said during Senate testimony on Sept.
+Comments by the former senior officials and their advisers call into question the credibility of Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff.
+Gen. Milley said during Senate testimony on Sept.
 28 that two calls to a People’s Liberation Army general were appropriate and cleared through the proper channels.
 The calls were first revealed in an expose book written by Washington Post reporters Bob Woodward and Robert Costa.

 Gen. Milley insisted that “a significant degree of intelligence” indicated the Chinese military was on alert for a U.S. attack in October 2020 in the hectic run-up to the November U.S. presidential election.